 Although you can only obtain this when you arrive in the Netherlands, it’s necessary to have intra-city transport.
 It’s a travel card that offers you the convenience of moving around.
 You can still buy the GVB travel pass in advance, which will be ready when you arrive.

 Thanks to its multi-tiered and concentric canal belts curving around the city, getting around Amsterdam city can be pretty confusing for a visitor.
 A map is a necessity when you want to explore the city.

 Whether you have it printed on paper or displayed on your phone, you need a map to get around quickly.
 It will help you master the perplexing layout of the Netherlands’ capital.

 With it, you’ll manage to master the key landmarks and streets beforehand, which will help you get the bearings right.
-Grab this handy map from Michelin to build your walking tour.
+Grab this handy map from Michelin to build your walking tour around the city.